mortenskoett/itu-devops-group-noname/README.md

 - [ ] Have nasty words flagged

 ### Thoughts on current Node.js architecture
-- Sqlite db works locally right now.
+- Uses sequelize as ORM - currently with a local sqlite db
 - EFS is a template framework that resembles what was used in the Python app to wire up the UI.
 	The EFS stuff which is sort of javascript written directly in the DOM I find a little bit annoying and we will probably have to read som documentation.
 In the end I used bootstrap to quickly simulate a UI.